Hazza3100/Twitch-account-creator/README.md

 ・ 70 stars for bio ✅

-・ 75 stars for email verify [Will add soon]
+・ 75 stars for email verify [Open a issue if you know a good free/public one and I will add it]

-・ 80 stars for pfp
+・ 80 stars for pfp ✅

 ・ 90 stars for banner